RaizenStyx/CSharpApps/1ConsoleLibrary/README.md

-# Project One By Connor Reed
+# Console Library by Connor Reed

 ## This a summary of the soultion for this project